sortoel/overlay-docs/docs/Contracts/Contract Addresses.md

 > INFO
-> Overlay Protocol is currently only available to participants in the gated and sandboxed Litter Box 1 program.
-The OVL token is NOT available on any exchanges as of now, nor have any liquidity pools been deployed.
-To learn more about Litter Box 1, please check out our blog post, available here.
+> Overlay Protocol is currently exclusively accessible to participants in the gated and sandboxed Litter Box programs.
+There have been three different versions of gated programs in the past.
+To stay informed about future private versions and the full launch, please follow updates on our official channels and actively participate in forum discussions.

 ## OVL Token

+The OVL token is a native protocol on Arbitrum.
+Governance proposals and voting on the protocol are conducted using OVL tokens on the Arbitrum network.
+The OVL token contract address on Arbitrum is: 0x4305c4bc521b052f17d389c2fe9d37cabeb70d54.

+The old Ethereum contract: 0xdc77acc82cce1cc095cba197474cc06824ade6f7 (OVL holders on Ethereum can also participate in governance proposals and voting).

-The OVL token is deployed on the Ethereum mainnet, and is meant only for the sandboxed and gated Litter box 1 program at this point in time.
-The OVL token address on Ethereum mainnet is [0xdc77acc82cce1cc095cba197474cc06824ade6f7](https://etherscan.io/address/0xdc77acc82cce1cc095cba197474cc06824ade6f7#code).
+Please note that as of now, the OVL token is not available on any exchanges, and no liquidity pools have been deployed for it.
+It is currently intended for use within the sandboxed and gated Litter Box program on Arbitrum.

+If you have any further questions or need additional information, don't hesitate to reach out through our official communication channels.

 ## Overlay Smart Contracts

-Overlay smart contracts are currently deployed only on the Ethereum mainnet exclusively for testing purposes.
+Overlay smart contracts are currently deployed only on the Arbitrum mainnet exclusively for testing purposes.

 <table>